-[Send any printed notice, biographical sketch, funeral sermon, &c.
-In many instances more space will be required to answer this and the three following questions, in which case add an additional sheet.]
 XVII.
 General information respecting character, services, success, interesting passages and events in his life, &c.
-The lunder of my education was nurch of it, paid out of my own earlings, a part of which I procured by leaching school, and a part during my terminary course by nor king on the terminary buildings, as carpenter. always useing my tocotions to can through to deputy my expenses Stee family were among the first setters of Not in the street of the Grand Parents largely participated in the struggles of the Bevolution of the seeme of many struggles between small parties of men of lotte arrives.
-And the arms of the grand Parent are the seeme of the now in the hands of a younger listber.
+XVIII.
+Some account of his pedigree and family; its original seat in this or the old country, &c., &c.
+Rodbury, May, of this branch, Stratford & Reading, Coan.
 XIX.
-List of such graduates as may not be widely known; their residences, professions, dates of deaths, &c.; the name and residence, also, of some near friend of the deceased, that further information may be sought for; thus: [John Orton Smith, Banker, Chicopee, Mass., died 1848.
+List of such graduates as may not be widely known; their residences, professions, dates of deaths, &c.; the name and residence, also, of some near friend of the deceased, that further information may be sought for; thus:-[John Orton Smith, Banker, Chicopee, Mass., died 1848.
 His brother, Joseph H. Smith, resides in Springfield, Mass.]
-Eleazer Tompkins Ball A. B.